 Members that are on hold will be reflected on their profile page.
 We do not publish their addresses when they are on hold.

 What is the Puzzle Library?

 The Puzzle Library was created for members who like to choose what puzzles are sent to them.
 The library lists the puzzles in our collection by Piece Count, Dimensions, Brand, Title, Photo, Age Group, and the members who have requested them.
-The puzzle library was just launched in June of 2015 and is fully accessible to all memberships.
+The puzzle library was launched in June of 2015 and is fully accessible to all memberships.
 Members add their puzzles to the library and are issued an ID number label to apply to that puzzle.
 From that ID #, members can request them.

 Who can visit the Puzzle Library?

-The Library is visible by the general public and functional only to full memberships and due to the 90 day term of a trial (discontinued) membership, it is not feasible to offer it for a 90 day term.
-You are automatically given access to the Library when you renew to a 1 year or higher membership.
+The Library is visible by the general public and functional only to members.
+You are automatically given access to the Library when you join the exchange or renew to a 1 year or higher membership.

 How can you request puzzles?

-A member can request any puzzle by signing in to their account and either clicking on the Title/Descripion Link and then sending their name, City, State, Zip, Country by email.
+A member can request any puzzle by signing in to their account and either clicking on the "Request This Puzzle" button or sending in a Multiple Puzzle Request of up to 40 puzzles.
 The member's name will be placed on the waiting list.
-As the puzzle becomes available, it will be sent to the waiting member.
-If you do not see a clickable link, then you are not a member of the library or are not using the provided "members" link to access it.
+As the puzzle becomes available, it will be sent to one of the waiting members.

 Who do you choose from the Library?